gitter-badger/rust_remover/README.md

 $ cargo build
 ```
 To use Cleverbot append the flag `--features "cleverbot"` to the `cargo build` command.
-If cleverbot is enabled, the `CLEVERBOT_TOKEN` enviroment variable is needed.
+If cleverbot is enabled, the `CLEVERBOT_TOKEN` enviroment variable is required.

 ### Windows